S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: Abstract

 \section{Abstract}

-We prove the $S=T$ conjecture proposed by Liang Xiao and Xinwen Zhu in \cite{2017arXiv170705700X}, making use of Scholze's theory of diamonds and v-stacks and Fargues-Scholze's geometric Satake equivalence.
-We deduce the Eichler-Shimura relation for Shimura varieties of Hodge type.
+We prove the $S=T$ conjecture proposed by Xiao--Zhu in \cite{2017arXiv170705700X}, making use of Scholze's theory of diamonds and v-stacks and Fargues--Scholze's geometric Satake equivalence.
+Following \cite{2018arXiv180205299X}, we deduce the Eichler--Shimura relation for Shimura varieties of Hodge type.